Up At The O2

 Are there size or weight restrictions?

-There are: max weight 130kg, waist under 125cm, and thigh under 74cm.
-If you’re not sure, best to check ahead.
+There are a few: max weight is 130kg, waist under 125cm, and thigh under 74cm.
+If you’re not sure, it’s best to check ahead – no one wants a surprise at basecamp.

 Can kids go up without an adult?

-Nope, climbers under 18 need one adult per five kids.
-Teen independence will have to wait.
+Nope, climbers under 18 need an adult with them (1 adult per 5 kids).
+Teen independence will have to wait just a little longer.

 Do I need to be super fit for the climb?

-Not exactly, but you do need a basic level of fitness.
-If you can climb a few flights of stairs without gasping, you’re probably good to go.
+Not really, but you do need a basic level of fitness.
+If you can handle a few flights of stairs without turning into a tomato, you’ll be fine.

 Is it accessible for wheelchairs?

-They run a number of private wheelchair climbs each year, but these need to be booked in advance.
-Otherwise sadly wheelchair users are not able to climb.
+They do run a small number of private wheelchair climbs each year, but these must be booked in advance.
+Otherwise, sadly wheelchair users are not able to climb.

 Will it be cancelled in bad weather?

-Highly unlikely – rain, wind or shine, the climb usually goes ahead.
-Only extreme conditions stop play.
+Highly unlikely.
+Rain, wind or shine, the climb goes ahead.
+Only extreme conditions (think lightning, not drizzle) stop play, so pack a waterproof just in case.

 Can we take photos?